Adam-Alcorn/Adam-Alcorn/README.md

 # Adam-Alcorn
 Website

 This is a website based on me.
+It uses different animation packages from online.